 - Slice the cucumbers into uniform coins or spears (your choice!)

-- Add the cucumbers, mustard seed, drill, peppercorn, and garlic into your jar.
+- Add the cucumber slices, mustard seed, dried or fresh dill, peppercorn, and garlic into your jar.

 Preparing The Brine

 - Mix the vinegar, water, salt, and sugar in a stainless steel pan and bring to a boil.

 - As soon as it reaches a good boil, pour it over the cucumber mixture in the jar until they are just covered.

 - Put the top on immediately and put into the refrigerator.